upleveled/system-setup/windows.md

 ---

-With those two things out of the way, you're ready to start the system setup:
+With those compatibility things out of the way, you're ready to start the system setup:

 1. Open the Start menu, type "Windows Update" and click on the result named Windows Update.
 Make sure that you have all of the latest updates.
 2. Open the Start menu and type "powershell".
 Right-click on the item "Windows PowerShell" that appears and choose "Run as administrator":<br>